 Fennel (7.3g of carbs per 100g)

-With its distinct fragrant, anise-like flavour, fennel brings a bright crunch to a variety of dishes.
+With its distinct fragrant, anise-like flavour, fennel is also one of the best low carb vegetables, it brings a bright crunch to a variety of dishes.
 Fennel also has a range of medicinal benefits, and is particularly good for promoting digestion.

 Spring onions (7g of carbs per 100g)